orbitalflower/nyanpass/README.md

 # nyanpass

-## Nyanpass, Yet Another New Password-generation And Strength-calculation Script
+## Nyanpass: Yet Another New Password-generation And Strength-calculation Script

 A strong, flexible password generator written in Python.
+Use it for whatever.

 ## Features